Rafael Devers Preview, Player Props: Red Sox vs. Royals

 Royals Pitching Rankings

-- In his most recent time out on Saturday, the righty tossed three innings against the Seattle Mariners, giving up seven earned runs while surrendering six hits.
+- In his last outing on Sunday against the Seattle Mariners, the righty went 5 2/3 innings, giving up three earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.